Looking for Rewards?*

 Peer-to-peer lending

-Peer-to-peer lending allows you to invest your money as a loan to a borrower, who will then repay you with interest.
-Peer-to-peer loans usually offer higher rates of interest, which make them a potentially lucrative investment, but they come with the risk of any loan, with your return on investment purely the result of your borrower being able to repay their debt.
+Peer-to-peer lending allows you to invest your money as a loan to a borrower, who’ll then repay you with interest.
+The interest rates are generally higher than cash ISAs as you’re taking a risk with your money.
+But if your borrower is unable to repay their debt, you could lose out.

 Can I transfer from one cash ISA to another?

-You can transfer your cash ISA savings from one account provider to another at any time, as many times as you’d like.
+Yes, you can transfer your cash ISA savings from one account provider to another at any time, as long as the new account accepts ISA transfers.
 You can also transfer your savings between different types of ISA.
-This allows you to compare and swap to take advantage of the best ISA rates, or swap to another type of saving.
+This allows you to take advantage of the best ISA rates or swap to another type of saving.

 How do I open an ISA?

-Other than that, you’ll just need some of your personal details, like you’re National Insurance number, address and occupation, along with a few forms of ID to help prevent money laundering
+You’ll need to give the provider personal details, like your National Insurance number and address, along with ID to help prevent money laundering.

 Frequently asked questions